b3nj5m1n/kommentary/README.md

 require('kommentary.config').config["rust"] = {"//", {"/*", "*/"}}
 ```

+## Contributing

+Any and all contributions are greatly appreciated!

+### Issues

+If you found a bug or want to request a feature, pleases do so by [raising an issue](https://github.com/b3nj5m1n/kommentary/issues/new/choose).

+### Pull Requests

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Make your changes
+4. Run the unit tests if you changed anything affected by them
+5. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+6. Push to the Branch (`git push origin feature/AmazingFeature`)
+7. Open a Pull Request

+Please try your best to follow the style of the rest of the codebase, even though there's no official spec or linter for it.

-## Documentation
+### Documentation

-The code is heavily commented, functions are documented with using [LDoc](https://github.com/lunarmodules/LDoc).
+The code is heavily commented, functions are documented using [LDoc](https://github.com/lunarmodules/LDoc).

 You can build the documentation with this command:
 ```